 - If you are seriously planting for pollinators only, ensure it is not toxic before purchasing.

-This should give you enough information to get you started.
-Don’t forget the Million Pollinator Gardens Challenge and consider registering your garden.
+This should give you enough information to get you started, but feel free to check out this article for more information on creating a pollinator garden.
+And don’t forget the Million Pollinator Gardens Challenge and consider registering your garden.
 There are many botanical, prairie, and other public gardens included on the Challenge list.
 Visit some of them to get more ideas and see what plants you might prefer in your gardens.